hatayama/uMCP/Packages/src/TypeScriptServer~/ARCHITECTURE.md

 ## 1. Overview

 This document outlines the architecture of the TypeScript server located in `Packages/src/TypeScriptServer`.
 This server acts as the intermediary between an MCP-compatible client (like Cursor, Claude, or VSCode) and the Unity Editor.
-It runs as a Node.js process, communicates with the client via standard I/O (stdio) using the Model Context Protocol (MCP), and relays commands to the Unity Editor via a TCP socket.
+It runs as a Node.js process, communicates with the client via standard I/O (stdio) using the Model Context Protocol (MCP), and relays tool requests to the Unity Editor via a TCP socket.

 Its primary responsibilities are:
 1.  **MCP Server Implementation**: Implements the MCP server specification using `@modelcontextprotocol/sdk` to handle requests from the client (e.g., `tools/list`, `tools/call`).
-2.  **Dynamic Tool Management**: Fetches a list of available commands from the Unity Editor and dynamically creates corresponding "tools" to expose to the MCP client.
+2.  **Dynamic Tool Management**: Fetches a list of available tools from the Unity Editor and dynamically creates corresponding "tools" to expose to the MCP client.
 3.  **Unity Communication**: Manages a persistent TCP connection to the `McpBridgeServer` running inside the Unity Editor.
-4.  **Command Forwarding**: Translates `tools/call` requests from the MCP client into JSON-RPC requests and sends them to the Unity server for execution.
+4.  **Tool Forwarding**: Translates `tools/call` requests from the MCP client into JSON-RPC requests and sends them to the Unity server for execution.
-5.  **Notification Handling**: Listens for `notifications/tools/list_changed` events from Unity to automatically refresh its toolset when commands are added or removed in the Unity project.
+5.  **Notification Handling**: Listens for `notifications/tools/list_changed` events from Unity to automatically refresh its toolset when tools are added or removed in the Unity project.

 ## 2. Architecture Diagrams